Retromorphic Testing with Hierarchical Verification for Hallucination Detection in RAG: Experiments

 \begin{rqbox} \textbf{Answer to RQ1:} RT4CHART performs best overall: it achieves the highest answer-level F1 and span-level localization F1 on both RAGTruth++ and RAGTruth-Enhance.
 Its gains come primarily from higher recall.
-For contradiction cases, it also provides useful refuting evidence grounding. \end{rqbox}
+For contradiction cases, it reports conditional refuting-evidence grounding results, with significant room for improvement. \end{rqbox}